 Homeschool hours are the actual hours that you spent on a topic or subject.
 For example, if you spent 2 hours on Math on Monday and 1 hour on Math on Thursday, your homeschool hours for Math for that week are a total of 3 hours.

-Homeschool credit hours are different and are usually tracked by high school homeschool students in order to keep track of their Grade Point Average (GPA) for college admission.
+Homeschool credit hours are different and are usually tracked by high school homeschool students in order to keep track of their Grade Point Average (GPA) for college admission or transcripts.

 How do you figure out credit hours?